privateRecsys/privaterecsys/index.md

 ### Support or Contact

 Having trouble with PrivateRecsys?
-Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://support.github.com/contact) and we’ll help you sort it out.
+Please contact us [contact support](mailto:privaterecsys@gmail.com) and we’ll help you sort it out.

-Acknowledgements
+### Acknowledgements

 This development was sponsored by NLnet Foundation.
 Happy hacking.